PrincewillDavidson/ETHEREUM-SMART-CONTRACT-DEVELOPMENT/README.md

 # ETHEREUM-SMART-CONTRACT-DEVELOPMENT
 Development of smart contracts for lottery and go-fund me type applications in the Ethereum blockchain using web3.js, truffle and solidity.
-Smart contract for all kind of application use case.
+Smart contract for all kindS of application use case.